Smart Kitchen Trends to Make the Most of this Multifunctional Room

 How often do you find yourself googling a recipe?
 Deciding what to cook is one of the most challenging aspects of cooking for most of us.
 Children who are picky eaters or a mix of omnivores and vegetarians to feed under one roof can drive the home chef crazy.

-Maybe that’s why, according to Google food trends, consumers generally search for food inspiration and recipes several times a week.
+Maybe that’s why, according to Think with Google, consumers generally search for food inspiration and recipes several times a week.
 Smart appliances connected to the Internet have enormous potential to simplify and save time in the kitchen by helping you tailor recipes based on what you have in the fridge.

 Smart Kitchens are More Efficient and Fun